KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 ### Ping of Death
-Because a user can specify a packet size larger than the maximum size of an IP packet, as standardized by the IP RFC, an attacker can send an ICMP echo request to a machine that has no measures in place to handle cases that are not RFC compliant.
+Because a user can specify a packet size larger than the maximum size of an IP packet, as standardized by the IP RFC, an attacker can send such ICMP echo requests to a machine that has no measures in place to handle cases that are outside the RFC standards.
 As the target machine fails to reassemble the packets, a buffer overflow occurs.

 ### ICMP Flood
 The attacker overloads the target with a huge number of ICMP echo requests